lifepillar/vim-mucomplete/Readme.md

 Can't stand the dozen of MB of YouCompleteMe?
 Can't figure out the correct settings to tame NeoComplete?
-D'you think AutoComplPop is an old fashioned rock group and Supertab a movie hero for children?
+D'you think AutoComplPop is an old fashioned fusion group and Supertab a movie hero for children?

-MUcomplete (or µcomplete) may be the minimalistic autocompletion plugin you were looking for!
+Well below 200 LoC, µcomplete may be the minimalistic autocompletion plugin you were looking for!

+MUcomplete is an implementation of *chained (fallback) completion*, whereby several completion methods are attempted one after another until a result is returned.

-MUcomplete does nothing more than typing some completion mappings for you (see `:h ins-completion`), either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
+Under the hood, µcomplete does nothing more than typing some completion mappings for you (see `:h ins-completion`), either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
 You choose which completion methods to use and in which order, and µcomplete does the rest.
 It does no caching, no asynchronous computation, no intelligent guessing.
-It just makes use of built-in Vim features.
+It just makes use of core Vim features.

 # Getting Started